AElfProject/aelf-community/getstarted.md

 ## Contributor playground

-If you are looking for a safe place, where you can familiarize yourself with the pull request and issue review process in aelf, then the Contributor Playground is the right place for you.
+If you are looking for a safe place, where you can familiarize yourself with the pull request and issue review process in aelf, then the [aelf Contributor Playground](https://github.com/AElfProject/aelf-community/blob/main/contributor%20playground.md) is the right place for you.